opattison/olivermakes/_posts/2014-11-06-design-notes-future-friendiness-robustness.md

   - src: /images/2014-12-12-futurefriendly.svg
     src_png: /images/2014-12-12-futurefriendly.png
     alt: 'future friendly logo'
-    caption: 'The [future friendly](http://futurefriendlyweb.com/) movement is a significant inspiration for my approach, in both philosophy and implementation. [#ffly](https://twitter.com/search?q=%23ffly) astronaut logo is licensed [CC BY](http://creativecommons.org/licenses/by/3.0/), modified slightly by me.'
+    caption: 'The [future friendly](http://futurefriendlyweb.com/) movement is a significant inspiration for my approach, in both philosophy and implementation.
+Astronaut logo is licensed [CC BY](http://creativecommons.org/licenses/by/3.0/), modified slightly by me.'
     description: 'hero color is gray3 #49535a; index-image color is gray6 #84919a'
     license: CC BY
     license-url: http://creativecommons.org/licenses/by/3.0/